whitneyburton/portfolios/students/1507/matt-ewell/20151120-matt_ewell-m3.markdown

 * Had a really nice chat with Jorge during a one on one which I think was mutually beneficial
 * Shoutout channel/Possee post - plato721 [3:42 PM] @rasensio:  for the mother of all sql queries
 * Provided feedback to Bret for his portfolio
+* Gave feedback to Russell for his portfolio
 * Provided to Cole for her portfolio

 ### Getting Feedback

 From Bret Doucette: Matt was a pleasure to work with.
 He was diligent and hard working.
 He was easy to communicate with set clear guidelines/expectations on what he was working on.
 One area of improvement would be in stressed situations Matt can become a tad bit impatient.
 I only recall this happening two or three times.
 Still it was very minimal.
 Regardless Matt was a great partner.
 I enjoyed looking at his code and learning new tips specifically about creating POROs for Ruby logic.
 He also gave great feedback at via Github and was communicative about PR’s.

+From Russell: Having worked with Matt on Traffic Spy, I can't say much has changed.
+He's the kind of person who just wants to sit down and get shit done.
+His approach to the     project is to divide and conquer, which was a nice change from Little Shop.
+He works hard, and was good to have on the team.
+The only criticism I have is that he can sometimes be a bit on edge.

 From Cole: Feedback for Matt E.